kristenmcgreevy/EpigenTL/README.md

 # EpigenTL
 EpigenTL (Epigenetic Transfer Learning) provides tools to integrate diverse biological datasets with transfer learning (TL), with a focus on but not limited to, epigenetic DNA methylation (DNAm) data.
 Designed to facilitate cross-tissue and cross-dataset predictions, this package is a powerful tool for researchers looking to leverage external data sources to enhance their analyses, biomarker development, and cross tissue predictions in a penalized regression framework.
 While initially tailored for methylation data, EpigenTL's algorithms are broadly applicable, offering a flexible framework for any data type where leveraging auxiliary datasets can provide added insight.

-This package also provides algorithms to estimate blood DNAm biomarkers from saliva DNAm profiles, foregoing the need for invasive blood draws.
+This package also provides algorithms to estimate blood DNAm biomarkers from saliva DNAm profiles in humans, and skin from mammals, foregoing the need for invasive blood draws.

 ### Key Features:
 **Saliva to Blood DNAm Biomarker Prediction:** Utilizes saliva DNAm profiles to predict blood DNAm biomarkers, supporting both "C" (CpG-only) and "C+S" (CpG + Saliva DNAm Biomarkers) algorithms.

+**Skin to Blood DNAm Biomarker Prediction in Mammals:** Utilizes skin DNAm profiles to predict blood DNAm biomarkers, supporting "C" (CpG-only) algorithms for 17 of the DNAm Biomarkers.

 **Flexible Transfer Learning with Lasso Regression:** Implements transfer learning with Lasso regression to enhance algorithmic prediction accuracy.